TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 0 or 1.
 For JK2, query servers of all JK2 versions, not just 1.02.

+#### taskbarPlayerCountStatusGametypes

+Comma separated list of gametypes for which the maximum real player count should be shown as status in taskbar.
+Options: ffa, holocron, jedimaster, duel, powerduel, sp, tffa, siege, cty, ctf, 1flagctf, obelisk, harvester, teamrounds, objective, tow, liberation (not all are supported by each game ofc)

 ### Server sections

 Individual server sections require one section per server.
 The name of the section is irrelevant but avoid duplicates.
 And they can't be named ```[__general__]``` for obvious reasons.